apache/calcite-avatica-go/site/develop/avatica-go.md

 git push origin vX.Y.Z
 {% endhighlight %}

+#### Using docker
+This assumes that a rc release was tagged and pushed to the git repository.

+{% highlight bash %}
+docker-compose run promote-release
+{% endhighlight %}

+### Announce the release
-6. After 24 hours, announce the release by sending an announcement to the [dev list](https://mail-archives.apache.org/mod_mbox/calcite-dev/) and [announce@apache.org](https://mail-archives.apache.org/mod_mbox/www-announce/).
+After 24 hours, announce the release by sending an announcement to the [dev list](https://mail-archives.apache.org/mod_mbox/calcite-dev/) and [announce@apache.org](https://mail-archives.apache.org/mod_mbox/www-announce/).

 An example of the announcement could look like: